HeadBeeGuy/alt-activities/README.md

 - A longer description to describe how to perform the activity
 - An estimate of how long it will take
 - One or more *Tags*, which allow the site's users to search activities by attributes like which grammar point the activity targets, what size of class it's appropriate for, and lots of other information
 - One or more files attached to it.
-Will probably use ActiveStorage through AWS.

-**Tags** consist of:

-- A brief name suitable for display in a list (like "Past tense" or "Elementary")
-- A longer description
-- A category ("Grammar", "School level", and so on)
+This will necessitate an upgrade to Rails 5.2 to use ActiveStorage.

 Users will be able to find an activity that suits their needs by browsing based on tags.

 Users will have to register to submit an activity, but browsing the site and downloading activities will be available for users who don't have accounts.
-The site will use Devise for user accounts and allow users to sign up through OAuth providers.

 When a user submits an activity, it goes into a moderator queue and must be approved before it's displayed on the site.
 Editing an activity will put it back in the queue.

 ---

-Current list of things to implement:
+Larger implementation tasks:

 - Uploading and attaching files, along with anti-virus scanning
 - A **Textbook** model - Refers to specific textbooks and gives a page number with corresponding grammar point